 Class will meet once each week.
 The format will be part traditional lecture and part discussion of a particular topic and the assigned readings.
-Once the weather warms up, we might do mini-field trips to Central Park or other locations nearby to further discuss the ecological processes and aspects of global change covered in class.
+We will also make use the 'breakout rooms' feature in Zoom for in-class exercises and group discussions.